wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 }
 ```

-With the help with the classes and JSON parser, we can get the value of `signedPayload`.
-(I removed `\n` from the JSON string since it's not valid to have newlines in JSON string, not sure why Apple's request body has newline in it):
+With the help of the classes and JSON parser, we can get the value of `signedPayload`.
+(I removed `\n` from the JSON string since it's not valid to have newlines in JSON string, not sure why Apple's request body has newlines in it):

 ```
 val responseBodyV2 = parser.parse(responseBodyV2Str.replace("\n", "")).flatMap(_.as[AppleResponseBodyV2]).toTry.get
 ```

-After get the JWS string, we can parse it with [Numbus Jose + JWT](https://connect2id.com/products/nimbus-jose-jwt/examples) (follow the document to add this dependency into your project first):
+After getting the JWS string, we can parse it with [Nimbus Jose + JWT](https://connect2id.com/products/nimbus-jose-jwt/examples) (follow the documentation to add this dependency into your project first):

 ```
 import com.nimbusds.jose.JWSObject